dferrell30/entra-phish-resistant-mfa/docs/platform-passkeys/01-full-deployment-guide.md

 > For this deployment, **Microsoft Authenticator passkeys are the primary required path**.
 > **Windows Hello for Business is recommended but not required**.

+Microsoft’s current guidance puts passkey/FIDO2 configuration in Microsoft Entra admin center → Entra ID → Security → Authentication methods → Policies, and enabling passkey profiles moves the global FIDO2 settings into a Default passkey profile.
+Microsoft also documents passkeys in Authenticator as a supported phishing-resistant authentication method

 ---

 ### Option A — GUI (Recommended)